albar965/littlenavmap-manual/src/en/FILES.rst

 -  macOS: ``/Users/YOURUSERNAME/.local/share/marble/maps/earth``
 -  Linux: ``$HOME/.local/share/marble/maps/earth``

-The cache directory contains one folder for each installed map theme.
+The cache directory ``earth`` contains one folder for each installed map theme.

 You can delete the cache manually to save space if *Little Navmap* is not running.